Kale is a typical green. It thrives in cool temps, and usually stops producing its best flavors once the weather turns hot.

 Even the tough, overgrown leaves can be tasty; serve them in stews and casseroles all year long.

-Dwarf Siberian seeds are available from Mountain Valley.
+Dwarf Siberian seeds are available from True Leaf Market.

 3. Vates Blue Scotch Curled